 To enable “Automatically sign in” or “Automatic login” in Windows 10 using Windows Registry, perform the following steps:-

 Step 1.
-Click on the Start button and type regedit.
+First, click on the

-If the User Account Control dialog prompts, click Yes to proceed.
+If the User Account Control dialog prompts, click

 Step 2.
 In the Registry Editor window that opens, browse, or steer for the following key:-